ildarmgt/BitcoinNameSystem/README.md

 ## What is the back end?

-BNS can be read with help of any Bitcoin full node, with early demo implementations relying on 3rd party node with API explorer interface, but can be replaced by personal full nodes to accomplish same thing.
+Decentralization works on the principle of not having to trust back ends.
+BNS can be read with help of any Bitcoin full node, with early demo implementations relying on open source 3rd party API explorer interface, but can be replaced by personal full nodes to accomplish same thing.
 The goal is to provide multiple options ranging fast 3rd party API to implementations relying solely on your own Bitcoin full node to use BNS.

 * Proof of concept with integrated front end is done via API calls to blockstream.info